Kickin’ off Artistic Residencies: The Purple, Red, Yellow, Blue and Green Team

 This event comes after the formation of creative groups, meaning the 5 teams that will be working together in artistic residencies to co-create a new transnational production each.
 You can see the teams on the Creative Profile Map published on this website.

-The teams already started planning and brainstorming, but the Dresden visit will be a useful time to improve their team working, which will be moderated by the theater educator Nicole Aurich, as part of the capacity building.
+The teams already started planning and brainstorming, but the Dresden visit will be a useful time to improve their team working as part of the capacity building.

-Besides the Team-working activities, the three days include a steering committee meeting, networking opportunities and events and visits of the city and Zentralwerk's space, all happening in close relation to an important event for the city, with which TestArt will intersecate its initiatives.
+Besides the Team-working activities, the three days include a steering committee meeting, networking opportunities and events and visits of the city and Zentralwerk's space, all happening in close relation to the FORUM 13 event, with which TestArt will intersecate its initiatives.

 The historical context of Remembrance